 Dietary calcium is important for growth, maintenance and repair of bone tissue.
 It is also involved in maintenance of blood calcium levels, regulation of muscle contraction, nerve conduction, and normal blood clotting.
 In order to absorb calcium, we need adequate vitamin D intake (refer to the vitamin D section for your specific recommendations).
 Inadequate dietary calcium and vitamin D increase the risk of low bone mineral density and stress fractures.
-Research shows that some people do not utilise dietary calcium as efficiently as others and this may depend on variations in the GC gene.\
+Although dairy foods have been a traditional source of calcium, vegans must rely on non-dairy sources found in vegetables, such as Chinese cabbage, kale, and broccoli as well as foods fortified with calcium including many fruit juices and drinks, plant-based milks, tofu, and cereals.
+Meeting dietary calcium needs through plant-based sources may be difficult, especially for those individuals who also have limited intakes of fortified foods.
+Due to these factors, individuals may have an increased risk of calcium deficiency.
+In addition, research shows that some people do not utilise dietary calcium as efficiently as others and this may depend on variations in the GC gene.